 Svitlana Antonyuk, PhD

-Much of my work to date has been focused mostly on Slavic languages, in particular Russian, and to a lesser degree, Ukrainian, both of which are my native languages.
-My dissertation research has led me to believe that the phenomena I am investigating in Russian and Ukrainian, especially as they compare to the better-studied languages, such as English, are due to the same mechanism and as such should receive a unified explanation, with similar (scope freezing) patterns in English, Korean, Japanese and Norwegian, among others, arguably being amenable to the same treatment.
+Much of my work to date has been focused on Slavic languages, in particular Russian and Ukrainian, both of which are my native languages.
+My dissertation research has led me to believe that the phenomena I am investigating in Russian and Ukrainian, especially as they compare to the better-studied languages, such as English, are due to the same mechanism and as such should receive a unified explanation, with similar (scope freezing) patterns in English, Korean, Japanese, Chinese and Norwegian, among others, arguably being amenable to the same treatment.

 I also have a long-standing interest in prosodic phonology and the issues pertaining to the prosody-syntax-semantics interface, such as the degree to which silent prosody plays a role in native speakers’ reported judgments of ambiguity and scope rigidity as well as the interaction between focus and quantifier scope (the latter in collaboration with Richard Larson).

 Within Slavic linguistics, I am most interested in Scrambling and how it interacts with other syntactic phenomena; Binding (Backwards Anaphora, binding into quantifier domain restriction) and the structure of ditransitives.
-In Ukrainian I have done some experimental work (with Roksolana Mykhaylyk) on the interaction between prosody and Scrambling and I am now looking at how specificity (in object shift contexts) interacts with quantifier scope, arguing that the data from Ukrainian present strong evidence against the Superiority account of scope freezing from a cross-linguistic perspective.
+In Ukrainian I have done some experimental work (with Roksolana Mykhaylyk) on the interaction between prosody and Scrambling and, most recently, we have worked on specificity in Ukrainian (in object shift contexts) and how interacts with quantifier scope, arguing that the data from Ukrainian present strong evidence against the Superiority account of scope freezing from a cross-linguistic perspective.